-- Connect the DUT input terminal to PPG1 Data Out and Data Out using a coaxial cable.
-If only one DUT input connect is conveniently available, connect to the PPG1 Data Out.
+- 1. Connect the DUT input connectors to PPG1 Data Out and Data Out using coaxial cables. - If the DUT has only one input connector, connect it to the PPG1 DataOut.
 Also, connect the coaxial terminator included as a standard accessory to the Data Out. - 2.
 Connect the DUT optical output connector to Ch B In using an optical fiber.
 When the DUT wavelength is 850 nm, connect it to MMF.
 When the DUT wavelength is 1310 nm or 1550 nm, connect it to SMF. - 3.
 Connect the Clk Out (or Sync Out) to Trigger Clk Input using a coaxial cable.

-When the Sync Out is connected, connect the accessory coaxial terminator to \overline{Sync} Out.
+When the $Sync\ Out$ is connected, connect the supplied coaxial terminator to $\overline{Sync}\ Out$.